w3f/General-Grants-Program/grants/grants.md

 * software development
 * research
-* the production of software documentation and technical education material

 For more specific information on our funding priorities, please view the [Polkadot Stack](./polkadot_stack.md) and take a look at the [accepted grant applications](https://github.com/w3f/Web3-collaboration/blob/master/grants/accepted_grant_applications.md).